 Afternoon at Amphawa Floating Market before it got too crowded.
-I loved just walking around the walkways along the canal looking at the old wooden houses and shops on stilts.
+I loved just walking around the walkways along the canal looking at the old wooden houses and shops.
 This is such a charming little village!

 Sawasdee Amphawa – Hello Amphawa.